Aloik1/Born_2be_root/README.md

 ```
 Explanation (doesn't work yet)

-### Create a new group "evaluating" and add this new user to it.
+### Create a new group "evaluating" and add this new user to it

 To create a new group, use:
 ```bash